Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Light cone duality and space-filling SLE

-If we consider distinct $x, y \in \R \setminus \{0\}$, then the path targeted at $x$ will agree with the path targeted at $y$ (up to time parameterization) until the first time~$t$ that either one of the two points is hit or the two points are ``separated,'' i.e., lie on the boundaries of different components of $\h \setminus \eta([0,t])$.
-Indeed, this follows from the duality and merging described in \cite{MS_IMAG}.
-The two paths evolve independently after time $t$, so as explained in Figure~\ref{fig::boundarybranching} we can interpret the pair of paths as a single path that ``branches'' at time $t$ (with one of the branches being degenerate if a point is hit {\em at} time $t$).
+If we consider distinct $x, y \in \R \setminus \{0\}$, then the path targeted at $x$ will agree with the path targeted at $y$ (up to time parameterization) until $\tau$, the first time~$t$ that either one of the two points is hit or the two points are ``separated,'' i.e., lie on the boundaries of different components of $\h \setminus \eta'([0,t])$.
+Indeed, this follows because both paths (up until separating $x$ and $y$) are coupled with the field as described in \cite[Theorem~1.1]{MS_IMAG} and \cite[Theorem~1.2]{MS_IMAG} implies that there is a unique such path coupled with the field, so they must agree.
+The two paths evolve independently after time $\tau$, so as explained in Figure~\ref{fig::boundarybranching} we can interpret the pair of paths as a single path that ``branches'' at time $\tau$ (with one of the branches being degenerate if a point is hit {\em at} time $\tau$).
 We can apply the same interpretation when $x$ and $y$ are replaced by a set $\{x_1, x_2, \ldots, x_n \}$.
 In that case, a branching occurs whenever two points are separated from each other for the first time.
 At such a time, the number of distinct components containing at least one of the $x_i$ increases by one, so there will be $(n-1)$ branching times altogether.
 If the boundary conditions are fully branchable, then we may fix a countable dense collection of $\R$, and consider the collection of all counterflow lines targeted at all of these points.
 We refer to the entire collection as a {\bf boundary-branching counterflow line}.
 Note that if we have constant boundary conditions on the left and right boundaries, so that the counterflow line targeted at $\infty$ is an $\SLE_{\kappa'}(\rho_1; \rho_2)$ process, then we can extend the path toward every $x \in \R$ provided that $\rho_i \in (-2, \kappa'-4)$ for $i \in \{1,2 \}$.